11 Benefits of Developing a Growth Mindset in Life

 6. Inspired by the success of others

 Your desire to be perfect went into overdrive because you had a point to prove.
-You've also seen other people's accomplishments as a threat to your position in the workplace or in relationships.
+You've also seen other people's accomplishments as a threat to your position in the workplace or relationships.

 7. Experience less stress